czh0766/jcocoatouch/README.md

 # Usage
 - Import the jcocoatouch aar package to your project in Android Studio.
-- Change the theme of application to be @style/Theme.AppCompat.NoActionBar in the AndroidManifest.xml.
+- Change the theme of application to be **@style/Theme.AppCompat.NoActionBar** in the AndroidManifest.xml.
-- Let your main activity inherit from CocoaTouchActivity, and invoke UIApplicationMain method when activity created.
+- Let your main activity inherit from **CocoaTouchActivity**, and invoke **UIApplicationMain** method when activity created.
 ```java
 public class MainActivity extends CocoaTouchActivity {